 The editor of this section of the site is Nigel Clayton of Kings Chambers, Leeds and Manchester.
 Nigel also maintains the specialist website dealing with mortgages at www.legalmortgage.co.uk

-- the solicitor had assumed responsibility for the representations since they fell within her area of expertise, an ...
+The court subsequently listed the applicatio ...
 THIS IS AN EXTRACT OF THE FULL TEXT.
 TO GET THE FULL TEXT, SEE BELOW

 Existing members, to login click => here